strikergoutham/Anti-Takeover/README.md

 ##### slack_Webhook -
                           Values : slack web hook URL.

-                          Description : Slack web Hook URL generated for recieving incoming messages from anti-takeover.This is mandatory if slack_integration is set to value                                            'true'.
+                          Description : Slack web Hook URL generated for recieving incoming messages from anti-takeover.This is mandatory if slack_integration is set to value /'true'.